 Why Does It Mainly Apply to Women?

 Women, for generations, have been expected to manage the household and care for the children.
-And even as they entered the workforce, it (unfortunately) became a societal norm, often without recognition or compensation.
+And even as they entered the workforce, it (unfortunately) continued to be a societal expectation and norm, often without recognition or compensation.

 The state of women isn’t much different nowadays.
 One survey of more than 4,500 women paints a dire picture of it—71% feel obligated “to worry about and think through all potential scenarios, should something bad happens.”